JuliaAI/LearnAPI.jl/README.md

 > **Summmary.** A **model** is just a container for hyper-parameters.
 A basic implementation
 > for a ridge regressor requires implementing `fit` and `predict` methods dispatched on the
+> model type; `predict` is an example of an **operation**; another is `transform`.
+In this
+> exaple we can also implement an **accessor function** called `feature_importance`
+> (returning the absolute values of the linear coefficients).
+Finally, we need trait
-> model type; and it needs traits to flag the model as supervised, and its predictions as
+> declarations to flag the model as supervised, and that its predictions as deterministic
-> deterministic (non-probabilistic).
-Optional traits articulate the model's data type
+> (non-probabilistic).
+Optional traits articulate the model's data type requirements.
-> requirements.

 !!! important

     This introductory section introduces terminology essential in the sequel.

-We begin by describing an implementation of the ML Model Interface for a naive zero-intercept ridge regression algorithm, to introduce the main actors in any implementation.
+We begin by describing an implementation of the ML Model Interface for a naive zero-intercept ridge regression algorithm (training is one line of Julia) to introduce the main actors in any implementation.

 The first line below imports the lightweight package MLInterface.jl whose methods we will be extending: